 Working behind the scenes, I witnessed the magic of the stage, where actors and artists alike breathed life into stories that resonated deeply with the human experience.
 However, the exhibitionism of the stage, with its grandeur and the artifice of personas, stood in stark contrast to the vulnerability, fragility, and authenticity of the performers’ inner lives.

-The theatre compelled me to delve further into the heart of urban romanticism, where mystery, moral ambiguity, and psychological tension converge.
 As I transitioned from the world of entertainment to that of the visual arts, I carried with me a deep curiosity and desire to explore the delicate interplay between outer appearances and the hidden depths of human existence.
 My art seeks to peel back the layers of veneer that we present to the world, inviting viewers to contemplate the complexities and contradictions that reside within each of us.

 My artistic practice is an exploration of the duality of the human experience—the performative aspects that we project to the world and the profound, often fragile emotions that we keep hidden within.
 It is a testament to the power of art to shed light on the intricacies of our shared existence, where mystery, desire, and moral ambiguity converge.